 How are market insights used?

 Equally as important as understanding market insight’s definition is knowing the value you hope to gain from them.
-True insights are essential for innovations with little to prior time on the market.
+True insights are essential for innovations with little of prior time on the market.
 Once you know what specific market intelligence your innovation needs to prosper, you can create a repeatable process in which you can garner such specific market insights.

 For example, key market insights can be used to: